csMist/MemoryAnalysisToolkit/README.md

 ---

 **Remember**: With great power comes great responsibility.
-Use this library ethically and legally :).
+Use this library ethically and legally.